A Gift from God

 An Island in Time

 Jews are a people who sanctify time.
-Moments in the week, in the year and in the lifecycle of Jews have special meaning.
+Moments in the week, in the year and in the life cycle of Jews have special meaning.
 Shabbat, or the Sabbath Day, is the key recurring festival of the Jewish people.

 Shabbat is central to Jewish spiritual practice.
 It is a focal point for Jewish family life, and the source of inspiration for songs, poems, rabbinic teachings and esoteric wisdom.
-Shabbat is a time for peace, harmony, tranquillity, community and spirituality that is unmatched by any other day.
+Shabbat is a time for peace, harmony, tranquility, community and spirituality that is unmatched by any other day.

 The Sabbath (or Shabbat, as it is called in Hebrew) is one of the best known and least understood of all Jewish observances.
 People who do not observe Shabbat think it must be a day filled with stifling restrictions.
 But to those who do observe it, Shabbat is a precious gift from God.
 It is a day of great joy eagerly awaited throughout the week, a time when we can set aside all our weekday concerns and devote ourselves to higher pursuits.